JAVA-FULLSTACK-GROUP-F/Repo-Zero-Hunger/README.md

 # Nutritional Monitoring and Tracking System: A software that tracks the nutritional value of food and provides real-time analysis to ensure that people are receiving the appropriate amount of nutrients.

-# appropriate amount of nutrients for always hungry people difficult to get food
+# HOW always hungry people difficult to get food ABLE TO GET appropriate amount of nutrients
 ## Eat small, frequent meals:
 Instead of relying on three large meals per day, try to eat small, nutrient-dense meals more frequently throughout the day.
 This can help keep your blood sugar levels stable and prevent excessive hunger.